fusagein/Taskbar-Hider-Windows/README.md

 ---

 ## 🛠️ Usage

-1️⃣ Download the .exe from Releases
+1️⃣ Download the `.exe` from Releases

-2️⃣ Run TaskBarHider.exe
+2️⃣ Run `TaskBarHider.exe`

-3️⃣ Click "Disable" to hide the TaskBar
+3️⃣ Click `Disable` to hide the TaskBar

-4️⃣ Click "Enable" to bring it back
+4️⃣ Click `Enable` to bring it back

 5️⃣ Close the window — it stays in the system tray! 🔔